Fresh case filed over Puri Heritage Corridor project | Science-Environment

 This is the third court case on the controversial heritage corridor project.

-The sub-divisional judicial magistrate's (SDJM) court two days ago directed the police to register a case against the district collector and others.
+A few days ago, the sub-divisional judicial magistrate's (SDJM) court directed the police to register a case against the district collector and others.
 The Orissa High Court is also hearing a petition in this regard.

 The ASI, in its report to the HC, observed that the construction work of the project is in progress within the prohibited and regulated areas of the monument.